14 Best agile project management tools for project managers

 Features

-• Offer advanced features such as sprint planning, backlog management, and burndown charts.
+• Offer advanced features like sprint planning, backlog management, and burndown charts.

 • Offer advanced task dependency management capabilities for project sequencing.